avomakesart/pern-simple-todo/README.md

 # pern-simple-todo
-Another todo app but using MERN (MYSQL, EXPRES, REACT AND NODE)
+Another todo app but using PERN (POSTGRES, EXPRES, REACT AND NODE)